-Channelsea River flows south into Abbey Creek
+Channelsea River - Abbey Mills

 The Great Eastern Railway to Ilford runs north eastwards still coming from Bethnal Green Station